Discovering Medicines by Design

 Inspired by Science, Compelled by Data

 Our rational approach to drug development begins by matching the features of our drug candidates with the specific characteristics of patients’ tumors to increase the chances of success.
-In some cases this involves the testing of specific drug combinations to target multiple mechanisms of tumor growth.
+In some cases, this involves the testing of specific drug combinations to target multiple mechanisms of tumor growth.
 To date, Exelixis’ research and development efforts have yielded three small molecule therapeutics with broad potential in the treatment of cancer.
 The first novel medicine to emerge from Exelixis’ pipeline, cabozantinib, is a small molecule inhibitor of tyrosine kinases MET, AXL, RET, VEGFR2 and others, which are involved in both normal cellular function and pathologic process, such as tumor growth, metastasis and angiogenesis.
-It is currently the subject of more than 50 clinical trials across nine different tumor types in clinical studies being conducted by Exelixis, its development partners and outside investigators.
+It is currently the subject of more than 100 ongoing and planned clinical trials being conducted by Exelixis, its development partners and outside investigators.

 Collaborative Studies Maximize Clinical Potential